Gerrudo/RESTaurants-React-WebApp/README.md

     - [x] Create Information Tab
     - [x] Create Reviews Tab
     - [x] Create Photos Tab
-    - [x] Create Maps Tab+- [x] Have data fields display on button click
+    - [x] Create Maps Tab
+- [x] Have data fields display on button click
 - [x] Replace fetch() (GET) method to a POST using Axios, XHR or Request
 - [x] Create frontend get request to our Express API
-- [ ] Have loading spinner while getting request
+- [x] Have loading spinner while getting request
 - [ ] Populate page with data for our 4 components, info, reviews, photos and maps
 - [ ] Have data from our API update the page using react
 - [ ] Test for bugs (page spam, invalid browser, no coordinates, getCoordinates fail)